chrdavis/chrdavis.github.io/_posts/2019-12-1-I-Killed-The-Windows-Desktop-Cleanup-Wizard.md

-Over almost two decades at Microsoft I have worked on and shipped a lot of stuff.
+Over almost two decades at Microsoft I have worked on a lot of stuff.
 While shipping great products and features makes you feel great, I've found removing the terrible stuff is far more satisfying.
 Nothing brought me more joy than killing the Windows Desktop Cleanup Wizard.

 Many will recall, [and not fondly](https://medium.com/@dfeldman/writing-notifications-that-dont-suck-60a90256efe5), that annoying balloon tip that would pop up from the system tray in Windows XP.
 While it was distracting it was also confusing for those with no icons on their desktop aside from the Recycle Bin.
 It has since been used as the example of how not to implement a notification system.